TajMahPaul/language_sudoku/USERSTORY.md

+User story: As a application tester, I want every button to respond to clicks.

+Example: Change button color when it is pressed.

+Status: Complete

+User story: As a sudoku player, I want to be able to play the game in landscape or portrait mode.

+Example: Create XML model for landscape mode.

+Status: Planning

 User story: As a application tester, I want the game to be free of bugs.

 Example: Create test cases for each class to verify that they are working correctly.